Genevieve

 Genevieve Blatt

-Genevieve Blatt was an American politician who was born in 1913 and died in 1996.
+Genevieve Blatt was an American politician who was born in 1913 & died in 1996.
 She was the first woman to be elected to statewide office in Pennsylvania, serving as the state’s Secretary of Internal Affairs from 1955 to 1964.

 Genevieve Nnaji